 Introduction 1

 Comfort 2

 Activity in the early days 3

 Caesarean section operation 3

-Pelvic floor exercises 4

-Abdominal Exercises 6
+Exercises 4

-Further exercises 7

-Regaining your physical well-being 8
+Regaining your physical well-being 7

-Useful websites and further information IBC
+Contact information IBC

 Introduction

 This booklet is for women after their pregnancy.

 At this time, your own physical recovery may be the last thing on your mind.
 We hope the information in this booklet will be helpful, either now or later, when the time is right for you.
 Women often report they found it helpful to start doing some exercises - a little at first, then building up slowly - from early on.
 The exercises can be done in your own home, or even while you are in hospital.